codilime/floodgate/gateapi/docs/ManagedControllerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **DeletePinForEnvUsingDELETE**
+# **DeletePinUsingDELETE**
-> DeletePinForEnvUsingDELETE(ctx, application, targetEnvironment)
+> DeletePinUsingDELETE(ctx, application, targetEnvironment, optional)
-Delete a pin for an artifact in an environment by specifying the environment
+Unpin one or more artifact(s) in an environment.
+If the `reference` parameter is specified, only the corresponding artifact will be unpinned.
+If it's omitted, all pinned artifacts in the environment will be unpinned.

 ### Required Parameters